tsili852/NetworkingLibrary/README.md

 }
 ```

 You will notice that I removed the Packet object we created earlier and replaced it with a NEPacket but kept the packet name the same.
 From there we accessed the NEPacket's NEObject variable called "vars" and put in two new values.
-The first variable we put in was "Hello" with "key1" as the key.
-The second variable we put in was "World" with "key2" as the key.
+The first value we put in was "Hello" with "key1" as the key.
+The second value we put in was "World" with "key2" as the key.
 After that we sent the packet to the server.

 All that needs to be done now is receive it from the server side.
 Lets go ahead and make a few changes to MyEventListener in MyModule.